robvanuden/web/source/getting-started.md

 - Generate a _.nuke_ configuration file in the root directory, which references the chosen solution file
 - Generate a [_build.ps1_](https://raw.githubusercontent.com/nuke-build/nuke/master/bootstrapping/build.ps1) and [_build.sh_](https://raw.githubusercontent.com/nuke-build/nuke/master/bootstrapping/build.sh) in the current directory
-- Copy templates for project file and minimal build file
+- Copy templates for project file and [minimal build file](https://raw.githubusercontent.com/nuke-build/nuke/master/bootstrapping/Build.cs)
 - Add build project to the solution file (without build configuration)
 - Download _nuget.exe_ from the provided URL
-- Add the [MyGet source](https://www.myget.org/F/nukebuild/api/v3/index.json) used for Nuke dependencies to _NuGet.config_

 For your own awareness, we recommend to review the applied changes using `git diff` or similar tools.